-Your practice days will be set by your coach.
-Please get this information from him/her.
+Your practice days will be set by your team’s Manager so you will receive this information from him/her.
 These are usually determined during team meetings so please make sure to attend this meeting.
-If you cannot contact your coach, please contact us via our contact form.

 When are my child's game days?

 What is procedure for rain outs and canceled games?

-We only cancel games when the fields aren’t able to be used or if weather is a safety concern.
+We only cancel games if the fields aren’t usable or if weather is a safety concern.
 Fields are usually only not playable when there is a lot of rain with no relief.
 If games are canceled, we will always do our best to get them rescheduled.
 Your coach will notify you of any canceled games and you can also find the most up-to-date information on our Facebook page.

 Can I get access to a rulebook?

 You sure can!
 Please ask a board member if there are any physical books available.
-If not, you can access the lastest rule changes on the Babe Ruth League website: https://www.baberuthleague.org/latest-rule-changes/2020-rule-changes.aspx.
+If not, you can access the lastest rule changes on the Babe Ruth League website: https://baberuthleague.org.

 How many games and practices are there?

-Practices will be determined by your coach.
+Practices will be determined by your team Manager.
 Games will be set by the board and will be determined by division.
 Players can have anywhere between 2-3 practices a week until games begin, depending on division.
 Older kids can handle more so your coach will decide what is best for the team.
 Once games have started, there may be less practice days, again, depending on division.
-Please make sure to attend your team meeting to find out your practice days from your coach!
-Once game days are set, your coach will let you know what they are or how to access the schedule.
+Please make sure to attend your team meeting to find out this information!

 PAYMENTS AND REGISTRATION